Jennifer Aniston Revealed She Could Have Been Part Of The Cast Of ‘Saturday Night Live’

-Jennifer Aniston just revealed in an interview with Howard Stern that she could have been a part of the cast of Saturday Night Live prior to her role as Rachel Greene on NBC’s Friends, but ultimately the career turn didn’t work out.
+Jennifer Aniston just revealed in an interview with Howard Stern that she could have been a part of the cast of Saturday Night Live prior to her role as Rachel Green on NBC’s Friends, but ultimately the career turn didn’t work out.

 Entertainment Tonight reported that the superstar actress was asked to join the show by producer Lorne Michaels.

 “I didn’t think I would like that environment,” she explained.
-“I remember showing up and [Adam] Sandler was there and [David] Spade was there and I’d known them already and they were like, “Look, Aniston’s here!'”
+“I remember showing up and [Adam] Sandler was there and [David] Spade was there and I’d known them already and they were like, ‘Look, Aniston’s here!'”

-Aniston told Stern that when she met with Michaels about the gig, she believes she acted like a woman who thought she knew what she wanted but realized that at the time, that as a twenty-something, what she thought she knew and what was reality were two different things.
+Aniston told Stern that when she met with Michaels about the gig, she believes she acted like a woman who thought she knew what she wanted but realized that at the time, as a twenty-something, what she thought she knew and what was reality were two different things.

 “I went to talk with him, I was such a young twit,” she laughed in the interview.
 “I was like, ‘I think the women need to be treated better here, and I don’t…’ because it was such a boys’ club.
 You’re just not the brightest when you’re in your early 20s.
-I didn’t lecture, I was just saying what I would hope if I was to do this, what I would hope it to be.”‘
+I didn’t lecture, I was just saying what I would hope if I was to do this, what I would hope it to be.”

 Aniston was shocked that anyone, particularly Michaels, would have thought of her as comedic when she believed she was a serious dramatic actress.